Kaiwhakaako Taraiwa Waka

 - corporate driver training – teaching defensive driving to commercial business employees

-- specialist vehicle driving – including earthmoving machines and forklifts
+- specialist heavy vehicle driver training – including earthmoving machines and forklifts